By / Emily Adams

 How do you make your move easier?
 The first step in effectively packing your belongings is to pick the right size of portable storage unit, based on an estimate of the space all your belongings will likely take.
 The next step is to carefully pack most of your stuff into boxes to be stacked in the portable unit, which is a crucial step if you want to effortlessly unpack later.

-We’ve compiled a list of some helpful and easy tips on how to pack a portable storage unit that will ensure a hassle free and smooth transition.
+We’ve compiled a list of some helpful and easy tips on how to pack a portable storage unit that will ensure a hassle-free and smooth transition.
 These will not only make you feel less stressed and more confident about your move but will also allow you to focus better on other aspects like setting up your forwarding address, closing your account at the local bank, if you have one, and other seemingly small but significant tasks.

 Preferably Use Identical Size Boxes and Pack These by Room

 It’s preferable to use as many identical size boxes as you can so it’s much easier to stack them tightly and closely in the unit, minimizing gaps and maximizing the space efficiency of your portable unit.
 You can have two different sizes for heavy and light items though: a slightly smaller box size for heavier items and a larger one for lighter items.
 Packing heavier items in a small box ensures that you don’t overload it so as to avoid the box from tearing or bulging from the sides and it’s easier to lift.
 In addition, pack items by room so unpacking and organizing them at your new place is easy.
 Be sure to label all your boxes according to the room (for example, kids room or kitchen), and, if possible, also include a list of the included items on the label.
-By labeling item, you can avoid frantically opening each box while searching for something specific.
+By labeling items, you can avoid frantically opening each box while searching for something specific.

 Pack as many items as you can into boxes as they are easier to load and unload and they also protect your items from damage during transportation.
-Additionally, pack each box to the brim as partially-filled boxes may cave in under weight, causing them to collapse and fall, making the overall stack less stable.
+Additionally, pack each box to the brim as partially-filled boxes may cave in underweight, causing them to collapse and fall, making the overall stack less stable.
 Before you load boxes into the unit, seal boxes with tape at the bottom so they don’t tear apart, preventing contents from spilling in the portable unit or outside.

 Special Care for Fragile Items and Furniture